 Frequently Asked Questions (FAQs)

-Q7.
-Where can I find updates on the PGCET DCET 2026 Answer Key release and objection dates?
+Q1.
+Where can I find the PGCET and DCET 2026 answer keys?